| Conference on Medical Grade Polymers : Report The recent AMI conference on Medical Grade Polymers (September 12-13,

 movement of parts.
 The Ultem range offers biocompatibility, autoclavability and

+chemical resistance.
 Jim Hicks (Solvay Advanced Polymers) covered the issues in plastic to metal

 conversion.
 This is being done to reduce weight and to save costs (metals such